 It is usually quite easy to tell caviar and roe apart.
 Caviar appears black, grey or silver.
 Roe will often have an orange shade or some other bright color.
 Roe from salmon is called red caviar.
 They are large, orange balls that you regularly see on the sushi menu.

 Tobiko is another very common roe.
-They’re tiny, salty beads, found as a garnish on sushi menus.
+They are tiny, salty beads, often found as a garnish on sushi that appeals to fussy eaters.
 They come from flying fish with a texture that is almost crunchy as you bite into them.
 Tobiko can be colored a range of shades, including black (squid ink), red (beets), yellow (yuzu), and green wasabi).

 On the supermarket shelf, there are plenty of low-cost jars of roe.
 These are harvested from common, sustainable fish varieties such as paddlefish, hackleback, capelin, or lumpfish.
 By law, the source of the eggs must be labeled on the jar.